qianyan/kata-bathroom/README.md

 `lein midje` will run all tests.

-`lein midje namespace.*` will run only tests beginning with "namespace.".
+`lein midje the-earliest-available-period-of-bath.*` will run only tests beginning within this namespace.

 `lein midje :autotest` will run all the tests indefinitely.
 It sets up a watcher on the code files.
 If they change, only the relevant tests will be